-WP Rocket is our plugin of choice for caching, code minifying, and lazy loading images.
-We will configure the plugin for you (and then make adjustments on the server side to maximize the benefit of the plugin).
-If you already have WP Rocket installed, we’re happy to check your configuration for any possible improvements.
+We recommend a combination of WP Super Cache for caching and Autoptomize for code minifying and lazy loading images.
+We will configure the plugins for you (and then make adjustments on the server side to maximize the benefit of the plugin).
+If you’d prefer to use the premium WP Rocket plugin or you already have these plugins installed, we’re happy to check your configuration for any possible improvements.

 3. Install and run an image optimization plugin.